 - It's automatic – The entire enrollment process for certificates occurs painlessly during the server’s native installation or configuration process.
 The renewal occurs automatically in the background.

 - It's simple – There's no payment, no validation emails, and certificates renew automatically.

 - It's secure – Let’s Encrypt serves as a platform for implementing modern security techniques and best practices.

-Should you use a 'Let's Encrypt' or paid Comodo certificate?
+Should I use a 'Let's Encrypt' or paid Sectigo certificate?

-If your website is a business that's processing credit cards or transmitting sensitive information, it's recommended that you add a paid Comodo certificate so your users can rest assure the connection is valid and secure.
+If your website is a business that's processing credit cards or transmitting sensitive information (such as an eCommerce site), or has a user login section, you should only use a paid Sectigo certificate.
+This helps your users ensure the connection is valid and secure.

 Simple websites that need the same level of encryption without the absolute guarantee of ownership can continue to use a 'Let's Encrypt' certificate.